amarinjs/sitio/_posts/2020-03-06-routing-reference.md

 To determine the delay a **"ECHO"** packet is sent over the line, the other side replies immediately.
 By meassuring the round-trip time and dividing it by two, we get an estimated delay.

+If we ping from London to Buenos Aires the round trip time is 245 miliseconds, divided by two is 122 miliseconds.

 <img src="https://github.com/alexma2344/sitio/blob/master/assets/images/rtt-average.jpg?raw=true">